 Unique to Miles & More–to my knowledge–is the fact that it charges the same amount for domestic trips whether those trips are wholly within the USA or wholly within a much smaller country.
 That makes domestic flight on United and US Airways a great deal with Miles & More miles.

 Unfortunately this deal does not extend to flights to Alaska and Hawaii, which cost more.
 Hawaii costs 40k/70k/125k roundtrip, a better deal than with United or US Airways miles.
 Alaska costs 30k/55k/75k roundtrip, a worse deal than with United or US Airways miles.

 When reading the Lufthansa award chart, be aware that:

-- United BusinessFirst international flights book as business class as they should
+- United BusinessFirst international flights book as business class

-- United Global First international flights book as first class as they should
+- United Global First international flights book as first class

 - United domestic first or business on two cabin planes (basically all domestic flights including transcontinental p.s. service with flat beds in business class) book as business class

 - United domestic first on three cabin planes (rare but they fly some routes) books as first class